Updated: Jan 19, 20257 min read

 Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.

-Just replace mmwave_sensor with your sensor.
-Ej: mmwave_sensor_aac3
+Just replace mmwave_sensor with your sensor's name.
+Ej: mmwave_sensor_aac3 or mmwave_sensor_no_aac3 based on the firmware you flashed.

 Custom Card